The only Amtrak station in western New Hampshire, Claremont provides access to attractions including winter sports facilities and wilderness areas.

 - Focus on immediate improvements, while also considering long-term goals.

-Thank you to Councilor Charlene Lovett for her assistance with this case study.
+Thank you to Mayor Charlene Lovett for her assistance with this case study.
 Photos courtesy of the Ad Hoc Committee for the Claremont Train Stop.